 All residents of our region should have access to employment that provides a sustaining wage.
 The Foundation supports programs that provide supports to ensure that youth, and specifically in Hartford, are engaged in school and other opportunities that enhance their potential for postsecondary persistence and training – whether that means academic programs or credential/certificate programs that can lead to sustained, livable wage employment.
 We also support adult workforce development with resources to ensure that adults have the wraparound supports necessary to increase their ability to engage in workforce training and sustainable employment.

 Employment disparities are greatest by race and educational attainment.
-Black and Latinx youth and adults face a number of barriers to consistent school engagement and employment – many of which are grounded in basic human needs such as housing stability, food security and even access to internet and digital technology.
+Black and Latine youth and adults face a number of barriers to consistent school engagement and employment – many of which are grounded in basic human needs such as housing stability, food security and even access to internet and digital technology.

 What does the data tell us?